Overview

 Utilize previous game-play to set an objective for your skill development in Scrimmages at PlayVS.

-Deliberate practice theory states that to prevent plateauing, players should hone on a specific skill to increase overall playing ability.
+The Deliberate Practice theory states that to prevent plateauing, players should hone on a specific skill to increase overall playing ability.
 Skills can be practiced individually or as a team.
 Strategies can be practiced in custom matches with bots, other teams at your school, or connecting with schools via PlayVS Discord.

-PlayVS Tip: To understand deliberate practice watch JaKaTaKtv’s What is Sandbox? video, specifically 0:20-2:40.
+PlayVS Tip: To understand Deliberate Practice, watch JaKaTaKtv’s What is Sandbox? video, specifically 0:20-2:40.

 Cool Down

 As the practice winds down, provide a time for reflection.
 Growth Mindset encourages players to learn from mistakes rather than get stuck.
-If it was a difficult or frustrating practice, end with a fun game.

-Suggested Content for Practice:
+Suggested Resources for Practice:

 Books